0mBudsMann/GameSense-Adobe/evaluators' docs/README.md

   Now the generated commentary is converted to speech using Google Text-to-Speech (gtts) and played using the playsound library.
 This feature adds an interactive element to the game analysis, making it more engaging for users.

+# Limitations

+1. **Court Swap Identification**:
+   * **Limitation**: The model is currently unable to detect when players swap courts in badminton, leading to inaccurate player tracking and potential misattribution of game events to the wrong player.
+   * **Suggested Solution**: Integrating positional tracking with color-based or attire-based identification for each player could help the model distinguish between players, even after they swap sides.

+2. **Score Detection in Dynamic Camera Angles**:
+   * **Limitation**: The model requires 10-15 consecutive frames to accurately detect the score.
+If the camera angle changes before this frame threshold is met, the model fails to detect the score.
+Since we require some minimum number of frames to conclude that shuttle is at rest.

+3. **Shuttle Detection in Frames**:
+   * **Limitation**: Due to the small size and high velocity of the shuttlecock, the model struggles to detect it consistently across all frames.

+4. **Service Line Detection**:
+   * **Limitation**: The model is currently unable to accurately detect the service line, which is crucial for determining valid serves.
+   * **Suggested Solution**: Implement line detection algorithms such as Hough Transform or deep learning-based segmentation models trained specifically for badminton courts.

+5. **Complex Rule Implementation**:
+   * **Limitation**: The model does not currently support the detection of complex badminton rules such as cross-court service, ensuring the server’s feet remain grounded during the serve, or detecting if the shuttle is hit more than once.
+   * **Suggested Solution**:
+      * For **cross-court service detection**, we need to simultaneously track player and shuttle but due to limitation of shuttle detection model we are unable to do so.
+      * For **leg detection during service**, body pose estimation models can be integrated to detect the position of the player’s legs and confirm whether they are grounded.
+Pose detection takes more inference time hindering realtime behaviour of our model.